barunsangha/goldenstep/README.md

 Fantasy football, but you are the tracker.

-Goldenstep turns real running data into a Strava-powered fantasy league for university students, societies, and corporate teams.
+Goldenstep turns real running data into a Healthkit-powered fantasy league for university students, societies, and corporate teams.
 Players join a league, connect their Strava account, and compete over a weekly gameweek to cover the most distance.
 Each league has a small entry fee, and the top finishers share the prize pool at the end of the period.

 Built for the Trojan Horse Hackathon — August 12, 2026.